CopernicaMarketingSoftware/Documentation/Publisher/en/sender-reputation.md

 # Sender reputation

 Your sender reputation determines your trustworthiness on the internet.
-It determines how email clients view your IP adress, which influences their decision to accept or reject your email.
+It determines how email clients view your IP address, which influences their decision to accept or reject your email.
 There are several factors which influence your reputation, which is why it is important to manage your database effectively, send good content